mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Settings/Hosts/Extras/index.md

 ![MAMP](/en/MAMP-PRO-Windows/Settings/Hosts/Extras/ExtrasPreview.png)

-The Extras panel shows the name of the extra, how many installations are possible per document root, and the php language version and MySQL compatibility.
+The Extras panel shows the name of the extra, and the php language version compatibility.

 - [WordPress](WordPress/)
 - [Joomla](Joomla/)